netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ## Disjunctness

 For FT, paths are only interesting if they are disjunct.
-For HWB, paths should mostly be disjunct, but overlap is acceptable if the overlapping links have high BW available.
+For BW, paths should mostly be disjunct, but overlap is acceptable if the overlapping links have high BW available.

-For MinLat and MinLatRed, path disjunctness is mostly irrelevant.
+For LAT, path disjunctness is mostly irrelevant.

 **TODO** Discuss link level, router level and AS level path disjunctness.